 the meeting is convened and held in accordance with the Corporations Act.

-All provisions of this Constitution relating to a meeting apply to a Telecommunication Meeting in so far as they are not inconsistent with the provisions of this clause 17.
+All provisions of this Constitution relating to a meeting apply to a Virtual Meeting in so far as they are not inconsistent with the provisions of this clause 17.

-Conduct of Telecommunication Meeting
+Conduct of Virtual Meeting

-The following provisions apply to a Telecommunication Meeting of the Company:
+The following provisions apply to a Virtual Meeting of the Company:

 all persons participating in the meeting must be linked by telephone, audio visual or other instantaneous means for the purpose of the meeting;